status-im/nim-ethash/README.md

 An unoptimized mining CPU backend is available through the compile-time flag ``-d:ethash_mining``.
 It requires compilation through the C++ backend.

+## Optimizations
+For maximum speed, compile Ethash with `-d:release -d:march_native -d:openmp`.
+This will compile Ethash in Nim release mode, with all supported CPU extensions (AVX2 especially) and with OpenMP multiprocessing
+On MacOS, OpenMP requires installing GCC-7.
+It can be done through homebrew.

 ## Original implementation
 Original Ethereum implementation is available [here](https://github.com/ethereum/ethash).